KitronikLtd/Kitronik-Pico-Motor-Driver-Board-MicroPython/README.md

 A class and sample code to use the Kitronik Motor driver board for Raspberry Pi Pico. (www.kitronik.co.uk/5331)

 This is the __MicroPython version__.
-Pour CircuitPython [voir ici](https://github.com/KitronikLtd/Kitronik-Pico-Motor-Driver-Board-CircuitPython)
+For CircuitPython [see here](https://github.com/KitronikLtd/Kitronik-Pico-Motor-Driver-Board-CircuitPython)

 To use save `PicoMotorDriver.py` file onto the Pico so it can be imported